ts-cli

 4. The yaml or json formatted file at "~/.config/tetrascience/config"

-Use --exclude to omit files and folders from being added published artifact.
+Use --exclude to omit files and folders from being added to an artifact.

-These paths are relative to the current working directory, not the artifact
+These patterns are relative to the artifact directory, not the current

-Use --include to re-include a file or folder that has been excluded.
+Use --include to re-include files or folders that have been excluded.

 positional arguments: